roboticslab-uc3m/installation-guides/CONTRIBUTING.md

 * Include what you expected to happen and what actually happened.
 * Please include information on what operating system and version you are working with.
 Also add any other relevant details.
 * Feel free to attach any other information illustrating the issue if copying and pasting text is not an option.

-Notes:
-* We used to follow the [GitFlow](https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow/) git workflow, but now pushing a bit to master due to GitBook. ;-)